-Personal Thoughts: Sketch and I drove up to PortCon Thursday night and had a fantastic dinner at Sebago’s - their food and drinks are awesome!
-Friday morning Sketch got up early to check our stuff into the Garage Sale and I was surprised when he returned to the room only ten minutes later.
+Sketch and I drove up to PortCon Thursday night and Friday morning Sketch got up early to check our stuff into the Garage Sale.
+I was surprised when he returned to the room only ten minutes later.
 Unlike last year, where each item had to be checked individually by the staff and then piled onto the table wherever the seller could find space, this time around the staff just took the box of items and took care of it themselves.
 This was so much easier for everyone and not only made drop-off quicker, but prevented the sellers from getting in the way of regular dealer’s room patrons.
 That task done, I got into my revamped Lebreau costume from Final Fantasy XIII for the day.
 Sketch did a small shoot with me in the swimming pool area, which was hotter than hell but the photos came out fantastic.
 We then attended Sketch's ever-popular prop building panel where he got a lot of really good questions.
-Stardust and I tried to stump him by asking how to make Tidus’ sword look like it actually had water inside it without being too heavy to carry, but it didn't work.
+EllyStar and I tried to stump him by asking how to make Tidus’ sword look like it actually had water inside it without being too heavy to carry, but he had an answer.